 If you prefer to travel from Sundance, Wyoming to take the hike, take Moskee Road (road 141) south (Exit 191 on I-90).
 Go east on road 875, then east on road 804 to the junction with 850.

 RouteRoad 850 will give you access to both the highpoint and the fire lookout tower area.
-If you hike up from the junction of Roads 804 & 850, it is less than one mile to the junction with Road 222.1E.
+If you hike up from the junction of Roads 804 & 850, it is close to one mile to the junction with Cement Ridge Road (Road 222.1E in South Dakota).
 The true highpoint for Cement Ridge is almost due south up the slope from that road junction.
+That would be about a 1/4 mile bushwhack, with around 200 feet gain in altitude.
 If you want to go on to see the fire tower, it is about another mile up Road 850.

 When to ClimbPlease be aware of weather conditions before you set out.
 Summer temperatures can reach 90 to 100 degrees, and late afternoon thunderstorms can produce some dangerous lightning.
 Tornadoes are rare, but obviously they can strike even at that altitude, as they have in the past.
 Blizzards in the northern hills can be lethal.
 For the latest area weather conditions and forecast, click here: